whitetigle/fable-doc/docsrc/3-steps/choose-a-template.md

 <ul class="textual-steps">
 <li>

-**Download latest Fable template**
+**Download a Fable sample**

-The most common way is to download a *template* using git.
-There are several templates ready to use.
+The most common way is to download a *sample* using git.
+There are several samples ready to use.

 * **Browser project**